 This piece of information taken from web site of Maheshwari Meghwars is stunning.
-It is clear from the following paragraphs that Meghvansh, since centuries, existed in Bihar and Megh brothers and sisters in various parts of India are struggling against same social hardships though they have been given different names and religions.
+(This site is presently being updated).
+It is clear from the following paragraphs that Meghvansh, since centuries existed in Bihar and Megh brothers and sisters in various parts of India are struggling against the same social hardships though they have been given different names and religions.
 It is pleasant to note that Maheshwari Meghwars have a religion of their own.
 It goes like this:

 (i) Kannar, Nangsipotra, Roshiya

 (iv) Dhua, Jod, Loiya and collectively being called Maheshwari.
 Teachings of Lord Matang Dev were so revered that even the warrior class of Kutch i.e ‘Jadejas’ accepted him as their sole Master (Priest).